Howard Moscoe: Summer 2006

 In May 2006, the Amalgamated Transit Union placed ads in local newspapers suggesting that the TTC was callously denying benefit coverage to injured transit operator Bobby Lowe.
 Moscoe called the union's allegations false, noting that a different agency was responsible for the payment of employee benefits.
 Moscoe also said that TTC workers were treated consistently with other injured workers in the province, and noted that injury pay issue was not mentioned during the last bargaining session in April 2005.
 ATU President Bob Kinnear responded saying that Moscoe was attacking Lowe's honesty.
 Moscoe apologized to Lowe during a meeting at City Hall, and promised to "sort out our procedures" to ensure that coverage would not be delayed to injured workers in the future.

 TTC General Manager Rick Ducharme announced his resignation on June 7, 2006, following a one-day wildcat strike by transit workers.
 He blamed political interference for his decision, saying that Moscoe had conducted direct negotiations with the union without consulting him.
-The Toronto Star speculated that the illegal strike might have resulted from Moscoe's negotiations, while David Shiner and other councilors said that Moscoe had a history of interfering in management affairs.
+The Toronto Star speculated that the illegal strike might have resulted from Moscoe's negotiations, while David Shiner and other councillors said that Moscoe had a history of interfering in management affairs.
 John Barber, a columnist for the rival The Globe and Mail, argued that Ducharme's resignation was not a reasonable response to Moscoe's alleged interference.
 Moscoe defended his actions, arguing that he had an obligation to take part in the discussions and was attempting to ensure that a second strike did not take place.
 He later said that management was to blame for the wildcat strike, and that he intervened in an attempt to stop it.

 Ducharme also criticized Moscoe for granting a non-bid contract to Bombardier for the purchase of new subway cars, citing an estimate from rival company Siemens suggesting that it would cost Toronto as much as $100 million.
 Ducharme and several councillors had advocated making the process open to competition, arguing that this would result in the best deal for the city.
 Moscoe defended his decision by noting that Bombardier plans to construct the cars in Thunder Bay, Ontario with parts-supply work in Toronto, while Siemens would have exported construction to China.
 He also cited a Bombardier-initiated study asserting that the contract will generate $142 million in provincial and federal tax revenues.
-Moscoe has also defended the contracting process, arguing that non-competitive contracts are standard practice for such purchases in other jurisdictions.
+Moscoe also defended the contracting process, arguing that non-competitive contracts are standard practice for such purchases in other jurisdictions.
 He later added that he initially considered an open-bid contract, but reconsidered after discovering that Siemens constructs its cars in China.